vitawebsitedesign/blog/_posts/2019-11-29-maximizing-hashset-bucket-distribution-efficiency.md

 The code examples that follow use [System.Collections.Generic.HashSet](https://github.com/microsoft/referencesource/blob/master/System.Core/System/Collections/Generic/HashSet.cs) as an example collection, which implements `ISet<T>`.

 # How are HashSets used?
-The HashSet generic collection is often used to store uer-defined objects.
+The HashSet generic collection is often used to store user-defined objects.
 E.g.:

 ```c#
 public class MyObject1